forreya/makers-journal/Week1.md

 ### Daily Journal/Notes

 #### Day 1:
-1. Set up multiple different projects using RSpec, Bundler, Ruby & Git to familiarize myself with setting up an RSpec project for TTD.
+Set up multiple different projects using RSpec, Bundler, Ruby & Git to familiarize myself with setting up an RSpec project for TTD.

-2. Pair programmed with @Perspicacity11.
+Pair programmed with @Perspicacity11.

 #### Day 2:
 Some thoughts: Watching demonstration videos after completing challenges myself helps build onto my existing knowledge and might help me pick up on new programming methods I hadn't thought of before.

+Pair programmed with @moeid9.

 #### Day 3:
 More thoughts: A weak point of mine is debugging as I tend to just scour through my code until I find the issue, so I must develop good habits and practice 'discovery debugging' as in the long run it'll improve my workflow.

 Day summary: Took a day to work from home by myself, worked through some TTD challenges and refined my knowledge on 'discovery debugging'.

 #### Day 4: